 Green lights are the safest hued lights that you can go for without getting dissuaded by your second thoughts.
 They are good for all kinds of healing.
 Most importantly, they give off safe and soothing vibes that will encourage yogis to practice their yoga with ease.

 The blue light will send all the yogis in an absolute state of calm and peace, separating them from the outside world completely.
-A blue-light cocoon will also help members of your yoga club to feel more fresh and energized.
+A blue-light cocoon will also help members of your yoga club to feel fresher and energized.

 Experts tell that blue lights have a direct effect on melatonin – a hormone that controls the sleep cycle.
 When yogis are surrounded by blue lights they are able to perform better as it makes them fully alert.

-Practicing yoga in red lights help boost blood circulation, improve metabolism, and elevate your energy levels.
-The light frequency of red color is highly-penetrable and stimulating.
+Practicing yoga in red lights helps boost blood circulation, improve metabolism, and elevate your energy levels.
+The light frequency of red color is highly penetrable and stimulating.

 If your yoga members happen to suffer from various physical and mental ailments, installing red lights would do a world of good to them.